autocrypt/autocrypt/doc/press-team.rst

 before reporting.

-Press-team members remind each other when press-team internal discussions leak into community matters that are better discussed through issues or the mailing list.
+Press-team members remind each other when press-team internal discussions touch community matters that are better discussed through issues or the mailing list.